 Key Result Area (KRA) is an important parameter for every organization.
 It is used to measure the performance of every employee based on certain metrics and then the score is used to decide the overall progress made by an individual employee throughout the appraisal cycle.
 Say, in a bank, there are various functions performed by the employees.
 A relationship manager will have metrics such as client satisfaction and revenue.
 The bank manager will be appraised on metrics such as team performance and budget management.
 The process is handled by the HR team.
-The scores are allotted team wise where the team manager manages the ratings of the team members who report to him.
+The scores are allotted team-wise where the team manager manages the ratings of the team members who report to him.

 Scope of the Problem

 This whole process is complex.
-It involves capture and processing of different KRA parameters based on different roles and levels of individuals within a team in the organization.
+It involves the capture and processing of different KRA parameters based on different roles and levels of individuals within a team in the organization.
 The process also involves analyzing this large amount of data which is then mapped with the ratings.
 The ratings are considered for the salary appraisal.
 The visibility rules for this report are based on the organization’s hierarchy.
-It must consider rules related to change in team and designation of an employee.
+It must consider rules related to change in the team and the designation of an employee.

 How is KRA Calculated?